abey79/vpype/docs/cookbook.rst

 Defining a default HPGL plotter device
 ======================================

-If you are using the same type of plotter regularly, it may be cumbersome to systematically add the ``--device`` option to the :ref:`cmd_write` command.
-The default device can be set in the ``~/.vpype.toml`` configuration file by adding the following section:
+If you are using the same type of plotter regularly, it may be cumbersome to systematically add the :option:`--device
+<write --device>` option to the :ref:`cmd_write` command.
+The default device can be set in the ``~/.vpype.toml``
+configuration file by adding the following section:

   .. code-block:: toml